-Mathematical expressions involved in the derivation of CMA will be clearly presented in the revised manuscript.
+Mathematical expressions involved in the revised derivation of CMA will be clearly presented in the revised manuscript.
+Furthermore, revised MATLAB and RStudio codes for computing CMA with respect to Eq.
+91) will also be revised.

 The reviewer noted that there are a few typos in the paper.
 The author agrees with the reviewer.
 Corrections will be made in the revised manuscript.